-First, being obese or overweight is in itself a risk factor for vitamin D deficiencies.
+First, being obese or overweight is in itself a risk factor for vitamin D deficiency.
 Research has shown that a higher body fat percentage and BMI (body mass index) may be linked to lower vitamin D levels in the blood.
 Experts have several theories for this.
-Some assert that overweight and obese individuals are likely to eat foods that contain the vitamin.
+Some assert that overweight and obese individuals are likely to eat foods that do not contain the vitamin.
 Others suggest that obese people tend to stay mostly indoors and often cover most of their skin, which can limit vitamin D derivation from the sunlight.

 At the same time, vitamin D deficiency can lead to weight gain in several ways: